 ABOUT OUR FOUNDER

 Shakespeare in Detroit was founded by Sam White, an artist, activist and entrepreneur born-n-raised in the city of Detroit.
 She has won several awards during her tenure at the helm of the organization, including an honor from Detroit Mayor Duggan for Excellence in Theatre in 2014, Crain’s Detroit Business' 40 Under 40 also in 2014, the Breakthrough Award from the National Association of Women Business Owners in 2015, Michigan Chronicle’s 40 Under 40 in 2015 and PEPSI’s Black History Now recognition in 2016.
 She was also recognized by Complex magazine as one of the “10-Forward-Thinking Entrepreneurs in Detroit.”
 She continues to also be a highly sought after speaker in North America having taught an exciting meditation-based Shakespeare workshop at the University of Waterloo in 2016 during the PLAY Symposium in Stratford, ON along with two TEDx talks – TEDx Chatham Kent(2016) and TEDx Detroit (2014).
-Last year, she was inducted into the Mumford Hall of Fame with the Innovator Award as a Detroit Public Schools alum and she was recognized as a Michiganian of the Year c/o The Detroit News.
+In 2019, she was inducted into the Mumford Hall of Fame with the Innovator Award as a Detroit Public Schools alum and she was also recognized as a Michiganian of the Year c/o The Detroit News.

 White's credits also include the prestigious 2017 Paul Nicholson Arts Management Fellowship at Oregon Shakespeare Festival.
 She is also a member of the 2017 Cohort for ArtEquity in Los Angeles, CA. In addition, White served as the Assistant Director for Antoni Cimolino's 2018 production of The Tempest at the Stratford Festival (Canada).
 She was also a part of the inaugural 2019 cohort for Classical Directing Fellows at The Old Globe in San Diego, CA. White served as the director of 2019's Twelfth Night at the Utah Shakespeare Festival in Cedar City, UT and completed the Director's Intensive at Yale University during its Summer Session that same year.